davekeck/Xcode-4-Fixins/README.md

-__This branch is known to be compatible with Xcode 4.3.
+__This branch is known to be compatible with Xcode 4.2.1 and 4.3.
 For Xcode 4.0.2 support, see the xcode_402 branch.__

 __PROJECT DESCRIPTION__